 Name and General Location of Source(s): Well 01 located at 2561 Stony Point Rd, Petaluma, CA 94952

-Drinking Water Source Assessment Information:
+Drinking Water Source Assessment Information: A source water assessment was conducted for Well 01 of the Happy Acres Mutual Benefit Water System in January 2002.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants: Agricultural Drainage

-Time and Place of Regularly Scheduled Board Meetings for Public Participation:
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Annual Board Meeting is held each February or March at Dunham School or as notified.

 For More Information, Contact: Mitch Mann mkmann47@gmail.com